Emergent Trion-Phonon Coupling in Atomically-Reconstructed MoSe$_2$-WSe$_2$ Heterobilayers

 Next, we discuss the central experimental results.
 Figure \ref{Fig2}a shows resonant Raman spectra of sample A, taken at laser energies within the gray-shaded region of Fig.\,\ref{Fig1}c.
 The spectra are displayed with arbitrary individual vertical shifts to get good visibility of the important spectral features in the overview plot.
 The vertical gray bar indicates the cutoff of the Raman spectrometer close to zero Raman shift.
 At laser energies above the X$_0$ resonance, i.e., the upper part of Fig.\,\ref{Fig2}a, the A'$_{1}$ optical phonon of MoSe$_2$ \cite{Nam2015} can be seen.
 The black arrows mark weak features, which previously have been attributed to two-phonon sum and difference processes \cite{Zhang2015,Zhao2013}.

-For the red spectra in Fig.\,\ref{Fig2}a, extreme resonance with X$^0$ is reached.
+For the red spectra in Fig.\,\ref{Fig2}a, resonance with X$^0$ is reached.
 In this range, two phenomena can be observed: Close to zero Raman shift, a steep increase can be observed, which is due to resonant excitation of the X$^0$ resonance, and, hence, strong resonance fluorescence (RF) at around zero Raman shift.
 Most likely, the RF is broadened by acoustic-phonon scattering.
 In the spectral part, which is highlighted by a light red background, near-resonant PL of the MoSe$_2$ trion HX$^-$ can be seen.
 This signal shifts from spectrum to spectrum, since the spectra are plotted versus Raman shift.
 The width of the HX$^-$ PL is with $\sim 11$ meV similar to the corresponding PL linewidths in Fig.\,\ref{Fig1}c.
 The resonant pumping of the HX$^-$ PL via excitation of X$^0$ is very effective due to the fact that the energy of the A$'_1$ phonon and the energetic separation of X$^0$ and HX$^-$ are approximately the same ($\sim 30$ meV).
+This enables a resonant excitation of HX$^-$ via X$^0$ pumping and A$'_1$ phonon emission.
+Noteworthy, the energy of HX$^-$ in Fig.~\ref{Fig2}a is not constant, it rather increases slightly, when the laser energy is tuned from below to above the X$^0$ resonance, i.e., there is a delicate mixture of Raman and hot PL behavior, which shall not be further discussed here.